alexcayla/alexcayla.github.io/_projects/czekpass.md

 ---
 name: czekpass
+title: Czekpass
-description: Czekpass was concieved as a frictionless
+description: Czekpass was concieved as a frictionless purchase verification platform that allowed merchants to confidently offer perks to specific sets of customers
 order: 1
 type: product
-layout: default
+layout: post
 languages:
     - Ruby
     - HTML & CSS